Fascism in Asia: Taisei Yokusankai

-The Taisei Yokusankai (大政翼賛会, Imperial Rule Assistance Association) was created by Prime Minister Fumimaro Konoe on 12 October 1940.
-It evolved into a "militaristic" political party, which aimed to remove sectionalism from the politics and economics of the Empire of Japan to create a totalitarian one-party state, to maximize the efficiency of Japan's total war effort in World War II.
+The Imperial Rule Assistance Association (大政翼賛会, Taisei Yokusankai) was created by Prime Minister Fumimaro Konoe on 12 October 1940.
+The association evolved into a militaristic and para-fascist political party that aimed to remove sectionalism from the politics and economy of the Empire of Japan.
+The goal was to create a totalitarian one-party state, in order to maximise the efficiency of Japan's total war effort during World War II.

 Tohokai

-Tohokai was a Japanese Nazi party formed by Seigo Nakano.
+Tohokai was a Japanese Nazi party formed by journalist and politician Seigo Nakano.

 National Socialist Workers' Party

-The National Socialist Japanese Workers' Party was a small neo-nazi party which is now classified as an uyoku dantai, a small Japanese ultranationalist far-right group.
+The National Socialist Japanese Workers' Party is a small neo-Nazi party that is now classified as an uyoku dantai (a small Japanese ultranationalist far-right group).

-Korean Peninsula

-South Korea

-Lee Bum-seok, a Korean independence activist and South Korean national-conservative politician, was negative about Nazi Germany and the Empire of Japan, but positively evaluated their strong patriotism and fascism based on ethnic nationalism.
-Along with South Korea's right-wing nationalist Ahn Ho-sang, he embodied the One-People Principle, a major ideology of the Syngman Rhee regime.